-Clean Fairfax, First Potomac Management, and Fairfax County Recycling Program Award Environmental Project Funding to Area Schools
+Clean Fairfax, and Fairfax County Recycling Program Grants for Area Schools and Environmental Clubs

 Fill out the application at the bottom of this page.

 Johnie Forte, Jr. was a valued member of the Board of Directors of Clean Fairfax Council.
 He believed that litter prevention and recycling were extremely important to the quality of life in Fairfax County, Virginia.

 The Johnie Forte, Jr. Memorial Environmental Education Grant is a joint program administered annually by the Clean Fairfax Council and the Fairfax County Department of Public Works (recycling and collections,) and is open to all Fairfax County Public and Private Schools and clubs and programs that reside in schools.

 5 Grants up to to $1000* are available to Fairfax County Schools and Environmental Clubs to carry out their proposed environmental project involving sustainability initiatives, litter prevention and control, or recycling, reuse, composting, etc. Clean Fairfax Council encourages sustainable projects that can be continued beyond the grant period and projects require an end of the year report on progress.
 If you would like to apply for a grant and you have not sent in your end of the year report from last year, you may do so here first.